yashrajthakor/MERNproject/README.md

 called post api from postman and fetch data on mongodb (totally handle from backend side)
 * using promises(then/catch)
 * using async/await
+### npm i bcrypt.js
+password encrypted , and stored on database while register also bcyrpt.compare to manage on login flow